Can you use a personal loan to pay for college?

 Are there specific personal loans for college students?

 Most personal loan lenders don’t offer personal loans specifically geared toward college students since educational expenses often fall under prohibited use.
-However, some personal loans are created for those with poor credit or thin credit histories.
+However, there are some personal loans for bad credit or those with thin credit histories.
 While you may get approved for these loans, your interest rate could be in the double digits.

 The bottom line